ReconwithMe/reconwithme-docs/Getting Started/Register.md

   - [AppSumo](https://appsumo.com/products/reconwithme-deal/)
   - ConnectIPS

-After you have chosen the payment method, you will be redirected to the respective payment page and strategically placed to pay.
-Once you have successfully paid, you will be asked to enter your account details.
+After selecting a payment option, you will be directed to the appropriate payment page and strategically placed to pay.
+After you have successfully paid, you will be prompted to input your account information.

 ### Type of Deals